Fri (yacht): Voyage to Mururoa

 The New Zealand Peace Media took upon itself the responsibility to organize the logistics of the campaign for a flotilla of protest yachts to sail to Mururoa.
 In the first instance the Fri was to act as the mother ship to a fleet of smaller yachts from around the Pacific.
 The Peace Media boasted branches and contacts in France, Fiji, Western Samoa, New Hebrides and Peru.

-David Moodie, the owner and captain of the Fri did initially express some reservations as to the preparedness of his yacht for the proposed 5391-kilometer mission.
+David Moodie, the owner and captain of the Fri did initially express some reservations as to the preparedness of his yacht for the proposed 5391-kilometer (3350 mile) mission.
 These details were accommodated by the Peace Media, which took responsibility for finding his crew (selected from an international crew of activists and peacemakers) for the proposed voyage.
 The protest initiative sought to create sufficient negative publicity against the French and to force them towards a nuclear test ban in Polynesia.
-Fri was made ready and sailed from Opua to Whangarei.
+Fri was made ready and sailed from Opua to Whangārei.

 On 23 March 1973 Fri sailed from New Zealand into open ocean towards Mururoa.
 At Mururoa Fri maintained a 53-day vigil within the test exclusion zone, just outside Mururoa Atoll and in sight of the test island, with the company of a second peace yacht from New Zealand, the Spirit of Peace, for five weeks.
 For many weeks her only contact was by brief radio messages with the New Zealand government warship HMNZS Otago.
 In a symbolic act of protest, New Zealand's Labour government of Norman Kirk sent two of its navy frigates, HMNZS Canterbury and Otago, into the test zone area.
 On 17 July 1973 French commandos stormed the Fri and arrested the crew and ship, impounding ship and crew firstly at Mururoa and then at Hao Island.